 5.11.
 Does your institution's endowment portfolio investments include fossil-fuel companies?

 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points)

 The institution is entirely divested from fossil fuels.
+(3 points)

 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+(2 points)

-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
-0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point)

+Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points)